wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/slides.typ

 #figure(
   image("threespecies.png", width: 49%),
 )
-== Effective parity-check process
+== Syndrome extraction can be done with parity-check process
-- We intend to perform #red-text[effective parity-check process] (with the ancilla qubit acts as control qubit and the neighboring data qubit acts as target qubit)
+- We intend to perform #red-text[parity-check process] (with the ancilla qubit acts as target qubit and the neighboring data qubit acts as control qubit)

 -- no error $->$ all qubits keep invariant after the effective pulse sequence.